Here's how to answer the "What Is Your Greatest Weakness?" interview question in a way that impresses recruiters. Includes best answer samples!

 - Highlight the fact that you’ll be your boss’s “right arm,” while maintaining the utmost confidentiality and discretion.

 Personal assistant cover letters should neither be too long nor too short.
-Here’s how to get it just right: What's the Perfect Cover Letter Length in 2019?
+Here’s how to get it just right: What's the Perfect Cover Letter Length?

 5. Explain Why You Want to Work for This Particular Executive, Celebrity, Politician, Etc.